 Our faculty members and students come from diverse backgrounds and bring rich experiences from different parts of the world.
-Currently, students from 28 countries and regions are studying in an interdisciplinary and bilingual environment.
+Currently, students from more than 30 countries and regions are studying in an interdisciplinary and bilingual environment.

 What is it like to study at the Discovery Program?